 For an alternative, try Jordan.
-It recently dropped all travel restrictions so you can simply fly in and pick up the mandatory visa for a few pounds at the airport when you land.
+The country has dropped all travel restrictions so you can simply fly in and pick up the mandatory visa for a few pounds at the airport when you land.

 The big Star Wars location in Jordan is Wadi Rum, which has doubled up as Jedha in Rogue One, and Pasaana in Episode IX.
-It's also appeared in a slew of other films including Lawrence of Arabia, The Martian and the recent version of Dune.
+Known as the Valley of the Moon, it's also appeared in a slew of other films including Lawrence of Arabia, The Martian and the recent version of Dune.

 The black basalt sea stack at Reynisfjara is just another half hour along the same coast road, and was the planet Eadu in Rogue One (home of Galen Erso and scene of his attempted assassination).
-Reynisfjara is a famous black sand beach and so, like Eyjafjallajökull, well worth a visit in its own right quite apart from the Rogue One connection.
+Reynisfjara is a famous black sand beach and so, like Eyjafjallajökull, well worth a visit in its own right.

 Skellig Michael | Ireland

-The Force Awakens and The Rise of Skywalker
+The Force Awakens & The Rise of Skywalker

-The rock itself is, of course, Luke's home in Episode VII and Rey's training ground in Episode VIII.
-It is also the site of a 6th-century monastery (a long time ago...) and has been drawing visitors since long before the saga came along.
+Skellig Michael, a dramatic twin-pinnacled crag and one of two UNESCO World Heritage sites in the Rebublic of Ireland, provides the perfect setting for Luke's home in Episode VII and Rey's training ground in Episode VIII.
+It's also the site of a 6th-century monastery (a long time ago...) and has been drawing visitors since long before the saga came along.